Meeka-Reese/--LMSC-261-ProblemSets-/Final Project/Proposal/README.md

 ### In a sentence (or list of features), define a GOOD outcome for your final project.
 I.e., what **WILL** you accomplish no matter what?

-No matter what I'll have a way to display images on the Push screen.
+My bair minimum needs for this project are to get midi output working, the Push pad lights working, and transport controls working.

 ### In a sentence (or list of features), define a BETTER outcome for your final project.
 I.e., what do you **THINK** you can accomplish before the final project's deadline?

-- Ability to use Push Screen as second monitor
-- Midi triggers different images
+- midi repeat with the pushes repeat buttons
+- midi i/o
+- pad lights
+- transport controls

 ### In a sentence (or list of features), define a **BEST** outcome for your final project.
 I.e., what do you HOPE to accomplish before the final project's deadline?

-- Ability to use Push Screen as second monitor
-- Midi triggers different images
-- Able to implement new extension with old Ableton Push extension made by Drivenbymoss
+- Control plugin preset with toggle buttons
+- midi repeat with the pushes repeat buttons
+- midi i/o
+- pad lights
+- transport controls
 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?

 My next steps are to study the Bitwig API through [*this series of videos*](https://www.youtube.com/watch?v=l4AuiQ8krQc&list=PLqRWeSPiYQ66KBGONBenPv1O3luQCFQR2&ab_channel=J%C3%BCrgenMo%C3%9Fgraber)